Spotify Wrapped

 Spotify Wrapped allows both Spotify users and producers on the platform to view a compilation of data about trends on the platform as well as their activity on the platform over the past year, then invites them to share it on social media including Instagram.
 Structurally, it consists of a series of sequential screens of information, with the last one containing the invitation to share the previous pages.
 Users can view information about their most-listened-to songs and artists as well as their favorite music genres; producers are invited to share the number and location of streams of their content.
 The data is organized in a visually appealing way, intended to boost engagement and encourage viewers to share the campaign on social media, which benefits Spotify.

 While Spotify Wrapped is commonly referred to as an annual collection of data, Billboard and Newsweek have reported that only activity from between January 1 and October 31 of a given year is included.
 In 2021, a Spotify official told Newsweek that the reasons for activity tracking ending in October as opposed to December are logistical because time is needed for quality assurance and other preparation.
 However, in October 2023, Spotify stated on Twitter that "Wrapped is still counting past Oct.
 31".
-There have been accounts of Spotify users who sign up for their account after October 31st still getting wrapped summaries based on what they've listened to so far.
+There have been accounts of Spotify users who sign up for their account after October 31st still getting wrapped summaries based on what they have listened to so far.

 History